pereznetworks/TD-Project7/README.md

           Live Link:  https://pereznetworks.github.io/TD-Project5/
           GitHub : https://github.com/pereznetworks/TD-Project5

-    Step 1B:

-      what to do for project 6, which is command line node.js app so we'll have to think about how to demo this live, online..

-      Project 6 : Build a Content Scraper for a shopping site Live Link:  ??
+    Step 1B:  What to do for project 6, which is command line node.js app Project 6 : Build a Content Scraper for a shopping site Live Link:  ??
           GitHub : https://github.com/pereznetworks/TD-Project6

+    Step 1C:

+      All Projects QA checked and all shined up for display

     Step 2: get screen shots for each ....

       need a thumbnail, sqaure img
       and a widescreen full imgs to show each site's various pages

+      have images for Project 1
+      working on images for Project 2